 Earlier Mac users used to brag a lot about the touchpad gesture of their devices.
-Though Microsoft doesn’t let this bragging to last longer as they released the touchpad gestures for the Windows systems.
+Though Microsoft doesn’t let this bragging last longer as they released the touchpad gestures for the Windows systems.

-These touchpad gestures are not only cool to use but are also a great way to quickly and conveniently perform the tasks.
+These touchpad gestures are not only cool to use but are also a great way to quickly and conveniently perform tasks.
 You can control your whole system using nothing but just your 3 fingers.

 Though they are easy to use and get used to, very few people use them.
 A lot of them don’t even know about this wonderful feature.
 Let us now discuss on how to configure these gestures available in Windows 10 and how they function.

 - Windows 10 Touchpad Gestures to try

 - (1) Mouse Cursor

 - (3) Right Click

 - (6) Open Task View and Windows Timeline

 - (8) Switch Between Opened Applications